China fights new COVID-19 spike with more selective approach

 BEIJING (AP) — China is tackling a COVID-19 spike with selective lockdowns and other measures that appear to slightly ease its draconian “zero tolerance” strategy.

-In Hong Kong, which recorded more than 58,000 new cases on Thursday, barber shops and hair salons were reopening.
-Many are seeing that as an example of mixed messages from the government of the semi-autonomous Chinese territory that has been ordered to follow the “zero tolerance” approach used on the mainland.
+In Hong Kong, where experts say the city’s worst outbreak to date may have peaked, barber shops and hair salons reopened Thursday.
+Still, many are seeing that as an example of mixed messages from the government of the semi-autonomous Chinese territory that has been ordered to follow the “zero tolerance” approach used on the mainland.

-The 402 cases of local transmission recorded on the mainland Thursday were quadruple the number of cases a week ago.
+Hong Kong authorities reported 31,392 local infections on Thursday, down from over 50,000 infections the previous day.

+On the mainland, the 402 cases of local transmission reported Thursday were quadruple the number of cases a week ago.
 Of those, 165 were in the northeastern province of Jilin, mainly in the cities of Changchun and Jilin, where city authorities locked down 160 residential communities where multiple cases have been detected.

 Three rounds of mass testing in Jilin city have also been completed, inter-city transport links suspended and all residents advised to stay home until numbers drop.
 Non-essential businesses and snow recreation areas were closed.